+Economic

+The saltwater community

-The Australian Community Recreational and Indigenous Fishers For the purposes of this plan, recreational and Indigenous fishers are regarded as community stakeholders.
+Recreational and Indigenous fishers

+For the purposes of this plan, recreational and Indigenous fishers are regarded as saltwater community stakeholders.
 The inextricable link between these fishers and the seafood industry in terms of the publicly managed natural resources on which they all depend and compete for, gives justification for their being separately described from other community activities.

 About 3.4 million Australians fish for recreational purposes and contribute about \$1.8 billion to the Australian economy.
-The sector supports about 90,000 jobs.
-10 Indigenous people fish according to custom - ceremony, exchange, trade and barter- or for recreational purposes.
+The sector supports about 90,000 jobs7.
+Indigenous people fish according to custom; ceremony, exchange, trade, barter and consumption, or for recreational purposes.
 Many Indigenous fishers also participate in the commercial wild-catch and aquaculture sectors.
+The legal rights around Indigenous fishing are being refined over time and some aspects are now part of existing legislation and court decisions.8

+The recreational and Indigenous customary sector, together with the seafood industry, provide important economic and social benefits within coastal communities.

+Consumers and community

-The legal rights around Indigenous fishing are being refined over time and some aspects are now part of existing legislation and court decisions.
-11 The recreational and Indigenous customary sector, together with the seafood industry, provide important economic and social benefits within coastal communities.
-Consumers and Community Consumers want access to a reliable and affordable array of seafood through retail and food service channels while also being concerned with the sustainability of wild-caught and farmed seafood both domestically and internationally.
+Consumers want access to a reliable and affordable array of seafood through retail and food service channels while also being concerned with the sustainability of wild-caught and farmed seafood both domestically and internationally.
 In some cases this has led to industry and governments demonstrating their commitment to best fishing and management practices through independent assessment and third-party certification.

 In recent years, the Australian community in general has become increasingly aware of the need to protect, maintain and rehabilitate natural aquatic resources (ocean, estuary, river, wetland and other habitats) in order to maintain biological diversity and processes.
 The adverse impacts of land-based activities, frequently transferred to marine, estuary and coastal environments by run-off and rivers, are also of concern.

-Challenges facing the Australian community include:
+Challenges facing the saltwater community include:

-ensuring an appropriate balance between marine protection and sustainable resource use continuing access to Australian seafood for Australian consumers increasing awareness and respect for Indigenous customary fishing activities addressing fishing and non-fishing impacts on the health and productivity of the marine environment supporting sustainability through purchasing choices
+- o ensuring an appropriate balance between marine protection and sustainable resource use - o continuing access to Australian seafood for Australian consumers - o increasing awareness and respect for Indigenous customary fishing activities - o addressing fishing and non-fishing impacts on the health and productivity of the marine environment - o supporting sustainability through purchasing choices